PhilippeLeopoldie/SpaceshipsApp/README.md

-## ⌨️ ASP.NET Core MVC - Group Assignment
+# ASP.NET Core MVC - Group Assignment
+## 📌 Assignment Goals
 **This is a collaborative project aimed at building a complete ASP.NET Core MVC web application using Clean Architecture principles.
 The goal is to demonstrate a comprehensive understanding of ASP.NET Core development, incorporating the MVVMC design pattern, authentication, role-based authorization, view models, structured data access with an SQL database, and unit testing.**

-## 📌 Assignment Goals

-**The application is built according to the official course requirements.
-It demonstrates the core concepts of ASP.NET Core MVC by implementing the following features:**

 ## 🏠 App Home page
 ![HomePage](SpaceshipsApp/wwwroot/Images/HomePage.png)